Blaizzy/mlx-embeddings/docs/Manpage.md

  Update SPDX license data in the Homebrew repository.

-* `--fail-if-changed`:
+* `--fail-if-not-changed`:
-  Return a failing status code if current license data's version is different from the upstream.
+  Return a failing status code if current license data's version is the same as the upstream.
 This can be used to notify CI when the SPDX license data is out of date.
 * `--commit`:
   Commit changes to the SPDX license data.